tatoslover/Module5Lab/README.md

 ## Exercise 3: Calculator Frontend Interface

+**Exercise Question:** Extend your calculator.html so that it allows the user to access all 4 server-side calculator routes from Exercise 2 (Add, Multiply, Divide, Subtract) via a basic front-end calculator interface.

-Extends the calculator.html from Module5Code to create a full front-end calculator interface that connects to all four server-side calculator routes from Exercise 2.
+This exercise extends the calculator.html to create a full front-end calculator interface that connects to all four server-side calculator routes from Exercise 2.

 ### Running Exercise 3